 Body wash for guys was revolutionized by Old Spice.

-The commercial targeted female viewers to promote the benefits of using Old Spice products for their men.
+This branding ad targeted female viewers to promote the benefits of using Old Spice products for their men.
 Wieden and Kennedy created the TV commercial “The Man Your Man Could Smell Like,” which debuted in February 2010 and has since received over 60 million views.

 4- Wendy’s: Where’s the Beef?